- When should I arrive for my trip?

 You are certainly welcome to bring your own equipment, provided your skis have the mandatory brakes.
-If you have narrow carving skis, we would like to warn you that they may not be suitable for heli skiing and you should consider trying our wider options, which are included in your heliski package.
+If you have narrow carving skis, we would like to warn you that they likely won’t be suitable for heli skiing and you should make use of our wider options, which are included in your heliski package.
 Selkirk Tangiers continually experiments with new brands of skis in various lengths and widths to provide you with the optimal tools for the conditions.
 You can find our current inventory on our Equipment Rentals page.

 We do not have ski boots available so we strongly recommend you carry your boots on the plane as hand luggage.

 Q. What kind of clothing should I bring?